-Stree Tirupati Belajee Agro Trading Company Limited is a public company domicted in India and incorporated on 23rd October, 2001 under the provisions of the Companies Act, 1956 having its registered office scuated at Piot No-192, Sector-I, Pthampur, Dhar, Madhya Pradesh, India, 454775.
-The company is primarily engaged in carrying on the business of manufactures, producers, processors, makers, inventors, convertors, importers, exporters, traders, buyers, sellers, stealers, whole sellers, suppliers, packers, movers, preservers, distributors, consignors and all the incidental and anothery objects to the attainment of the main longes.
-Company words in all kinds of plastic words social, polygropylence and IPVC products, plastics polyethylene, bags, goods, FIBC and technical textiles and plastic article made from them and made out of compounds, intermediates, derivatives and by-products of plastics.
+Shree Tirupati Balajee Agro Trading Company Limited is a public company domiciled in India and incorporated on 23rd October, 2001 under the provisions of the Companies Act, 1956 having its registered office situated at Plot No-192, Sector-1, Pithampur, Dhar - 454775, Madhya Pradesh, India.
+The company is primarily engaged in carrying on the business of manufactures, producers, processors, makers, inventors, convertors, importers, exporters, traders, buyers, sellers, retailers, whole sellers, suppliers, packers, movers, preservers, distributors, consignors and all the incidental and ancillary objects to the attainment of the main business.
+Company works in all kinds of plastic woven stocks, polyethylene, lined gummy bags, lineliums, plastic bags, thermoplastics, polypropylence and PVC products, plastics polyethylene, bags, goods, FIBC and technical textiles and plastic article made from them and made out of compounds, intermediates, derivatives and by-products of plastics.

-This noce provides a list of the significant accounting policies adopted in the preparation of the restated consolidated financial information.
+This note provides a list of the significant accounting policies adopted in the preparation of the restated consolidated financial information.
 These policies have been consistently applied to all the periods presented, unless otherwise stated.
-These restated consolidated financial information are for the Company consisting of Shree Trupati Balajee Agro Trading Company Limited and its subsidiaries & associates is collectively referred to as "Group"|.
+These restated consolidated financial information are for the Company consisting of Shree Tirupati Balajee Agro Trading Company Limited and its subsidiaries & associates (collectively referred to as "Group").
 These Restated Consolidated financial information were approved for issue in accordance with a resolution of the directors on December 14, 2023.

-Significant Accounting Policies
+2. Significant Accounting Policies